 In the context of the female's role in reducing stunting prevalence, a female literacy rate and female labour force participation define the female's role in reducing stunting.
 For all provinces and provinces located outside Java Island, the female labour force participation is significant at 10 percent or 0.1 and reduces the prevalence of stunting at -0.133.
-A 0.13 percentage point stunting alleviation follows every female labour force participation increase for both groups of provinces, all provinces and provinces located outside Java Island.
+A 0.13 percentage point stunting alleviation follows every female labour force participation increase for both groups of provinces, all provinces and provinces located outside Java Island, the female labour force participation increase for both groups of provinces, all provinces and provinces located outside Java Island.
 Meanwhile, in the provinces outside Java Island, the female labour force participation is significant at 10 percent or 0.1 and reduces the prevalence of stunting at -0.178.
 A 0.18 percentage point.